raspberrypilearning/flappy-parrot/en/step_2.md

 --- task ---

-Click on the **Paint new sprite** button and name your sprite 'Pipes'.
+Create a new sprite and name your sprite 'Pipes'.

 [[[generic-scratch3-rename-sprite]]]